rails/rails/guides/source/getting_started.md

 In the Blog application, you will now create a new _resource_.
 A resource is the term used for a collection of similar objects, such as articles, people, or animals.
-You can create, read, update, and destroy items for a resource and these operations are referred to as _CRUD_ operations.
+You can create, read, update, and destroy items in a resource and these operations are referred to as _CRUD_ operations.

 Rails provides a `resources` method which can be used to declare a standard REST